box/box-typescript-sdk-gen/docs/trashedFiles.md

 - fileId `string`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
 Example: "12345"
-- requestBody `RestoreFileFromTrashRequestBodyArg`
+- requestBody `RestoreFileFromTrashRequestBody`
   - Request body of restoreFileFromTrash method
-- queryParams `RestoreFileFromTrashQueryParamsArg`
+- queryParams `RestoreFileFromTrashQueryParams`
   - Query parameters of restoreFileFromTrash method
-- headers `RestoreFileFromTrashHeadersArg`
+- headers `RestoreFileFromTrashHeaders`
   - Headers of restoreFileFromTrash method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.